-Victory for Au Pairs!
-Au Pairs Continue to be Protected by Domestic Workers' Law
+Matahari Celebrates Victory for Au Pairs Who Will Continue to be Protected by the 2014 Domestic Workers' Law

 This lawsuit was the latest attempt by Cambridge-based Cultural Care Au Pair, a division of EF Education First, to strip 1,200 Massachusetts au pairs of their rights under the Domestic Workers Bill of Rights, a 2014 law that clarified coverage of the Massachusetts minimum wage and overtime laws for domestic workers, as well as extended labor protections such as rest periods, protection from unauthorized pay deductions, notice of termination or severance pay for live-in workers, anti-discrimination protections, and access to parental or sick leave to all domestic workers, including au pairs.
 Previously, Cultural Care had unsuccessfully attempted to exclude au pairs from the law’s protections through the Attorney General’s regulations process and through amendments introduced in the state legislature.
 The Office of Attorney General Maura Healey is defending the application of the law to au pairs in court and argued the Motion to Dismiss that was granted yesterday.

 The Matahari Women Workers’ Center, as part of the MA Coalition for Domestic Workers, has brought together au pairs and other childcare workers to ensure that au pairs receive the same rights and protections as other domestic workers.